 The University of Cambridge is a global institution.
 These pages provide an overview of Cambridge's international activities in pursuit of its mission to contribute to society through excellence of education, learning and research.

 Cambridge admits talented students from around the world to its undergraduate and postgraduate programmes.
-Our 19,000-strong student body includes over 8,800 international students from more than 130 different countries.
+Our 22,000-strong student body includes over 9,000 international students from nearly 150 different countries.

 In China, Cambridge academics are engaged in a broad range of collaborations with Chinese colleagues, in areas as diverse as food security, the epidemiology of autism, labour economics, and the origins of agriculture.